msalemor/appgwandapache/README.md

 ## Default route

 - Configure the Application Gateway with the default backend pool pointing to the Apache server.
-- Do not configure a path
+- Do not configure a path based route

 > **Note:** Under this configuration all requests arriving at the AppGw with that do not have a match in the paths will be routed to the root site (http://host) of the Apache server defied in the backed pool.